This tutorial covers:

 Writing tests for the Nest.js application

-Now that our API is working as expected, in this section, we’ll focus on writing tests for the methods defined in the ProductService
+Now that your API is working as expected, you can start writing tests for the methods defined in the ProductService

-class that was created earlier.
-It feels appropriate to only test this part of the application as it handles most of the business logic.
+class you created earlier.
+This part of the application handles most of the business logic.

-Nest.js comes with a built-in testing infrastructure, which means we don’t have to set up much configuration in terms of testing.
+Nest.js comes with a built-in testing infrastructure, which means you don’t have to set up much testing configuration .
 Though Nest.js is agnostic to testing tools, it provides integration with Jest out of the box.
 Jest will provide assert functions and test-double utilities that help with mocking.

 Currently, the product.service.spec.ts